-The intelligence revolution will command an unprecedented build out of technological infrastructure much like the industrial revolutions before it.
-Trillions of dollars will need to be spent over the next several years alone to support innovative solutions.
+The intelligence revolution may command an unprecedented build out of technological infrastructure much like the industrial revolutions before it.
+Trillions of dollars may be needed to be spent over the next several years alone to support innovative solutions.
 Initial demand indicates: